AlbertArggg/UI_Assets/UI-Assets/Assets/PropollyGDS/README.md

 - **Step 5: Enjoy!**
   Revel in the capabilities at your disposal and may this asset significantly enhance your productivity.
 We welcome your feedback and suggestions for future enhancements, many of which are already in development for the next release.

+# CREATE FILES - Editor Window V-1.0.1
+### Auto Namespace Generator Updates
+In this update, we have significantly improved how namespaces are generated from directory paths to avoid conflicts with existing class names within the Unity environment and .NET Framework.
+These enhancements ensure that the automatic namespacing functionality is more robust and less likely to create issues during project compilation.

+- **Dynamic Type Checking:** Introduced a method to dynamically check if a namespace part conflicts with any known class names across all currently loaded assemblies.
+This prevents the accidental creation of namespaces that could interfere with system and Unity class names.

+- **Conflict Resolution Dictionary:** Implemented a `Dictionary<string, string>` named `KNOWN_NAMESPACE_CONFLICTS` that maps potential conflicting directory names to alternative namespace parts.
+This preemptive measure addresses common conflicts directly, providing a first layer of defense against naming issues.

+- **Namespace Part Adjustment:** For directory names that still pose a conflict after the initial dictionary check, we've updated the namespace generation logic to append a suffix `Ns` to the conflicting part, ensuring uniqueness.

+**Technical Details:**
+- The `ReflectionUtilities.TypeExists` method efficiently checks for type conflicts, leveraging the .NET reflection capabilities to scan through all loaded assemblies.

+- The `GenerateNamespaceFromDirectory` extension method for strings has been updated to incorporate these checks and transformations, ensuring that every generated namespace is safe to use within the project.

 © 2023 PropollyGDS.com.
 All rights reserved.